 End with a local meal

 Of course, no long bike ride can be complete in our book without a filling dinner.
+(If you come in the morning, checkout these local places to grab breakfast in Columbia after your sunrise adventure!)
 Our trail day go-to has always been Rocky’s Barbecue, which is a close walk or drive from the trailhead.
 We enjoy bringing our takeout to one of Columbia River Park’s many benches so we can watch the river and cool off in the breeze before packing up and heading back to the hustle and bustle of the city.

 Enjoy the ride